usedlobster/CarND-T2-P5/WRITEUP.md

 	- x : the car x-position
 	- y : the car y-position
 	- ψ : psi - the vehicle heading
-	- v : the velocity
+	- v : the velociy
 	- cte : the cross track error
 	- eψ : error psi